logicly-au/pmhc-mds-spec/type/veteran.rst

+Please see :ref:`iar-dst-data-elements`
+for more information about how the IAR-DST uses the Veteran field.

 **S - Identifies as a veteran (obsolete)**

 Episodes of Care provided under The Way Back PMHC MDS extension allowed for